cowboy/dotfiles/README.md

 * Ruby, gems and rbenv via the [init/50_ruby.sh](init/50_ruby.sh) script
 * Vim plugins via the [init/50_vim.sh](init/50_vim.sh) script

+## Hacking my dotfiles

+Because the [dotfiles][dotfiles] script is completely self-contained, you should be able to delete everything else from your dotfiles repo fork, and it will still work.
+The only thing it really cares about are the `/copy`, `/link` and `/init` subdirectories, which will be ignored if they are empty or don't exist.

+If you modify things and notice a bug or an improvement, [file an issue](https://github.com/cowboy/dotfiles/issues) or [a pull request](https://github.com/cowboy/dotfiles/pulls) and let me know.

+Also, before installing, be sure to [read my gently-worded note](#heed-this-critically-important-warning-before-you-install).

 ## Installation

 ### OS X Notes